-Since I’ve become such a fan of Buenos Aires architecture, I’m beginning a series of posts about our best architects to highlight those who have made BA such a joy to walk around.
+Since I’ve become such a fan of Buenos Aires architecture, I’ll begin a series of posts about our best architects in order to highlight who have made BA such a joy to walk around.
 There’s no better place to start than the grandfather of all BA architects, Alejandro Christophersen.

 Proof of Christophersen’s talent is evident in the Santuario Nacional de Santa Rosa de Lima (1928-34) at Avenida Belgrano & Pasco.
 Brilliantly Neo-Romanesque/Byzantine, most tourists never make it here.
 It’s only a 15-minute walk from Congress; no excuse not to visit.
 For non-architecture types, an easy explanation: Romanesque was a style prevalent from the 9th to 12th centuries.
 Characterized by narrow, bulky arches & sparse decoration, technical know-how of the time couldn’t provide a way to open church walls & allow much light inside.
 See a 10€ bill for examples.
 Byzantine refers to the Greek cross layout (a + sign) rather than a Latin cross floor plan with lots of mosaics & brickwork.
 Tack on the prefix “neo” for anything that’s a revival.